FTDS-assignment-bay/p2-final-project-area-41/README.md

 |-----------|--------------------------------------------------------|------------------------------------------------------------------|
 | GPT-3.5   | Can answer questions relevantly and accurately, Can understand questions both formally and informally, Can refuse to answer questions out of context, Cheaper than the GPT-4 model, Faster Processing |  Less consistent in maintaining context boundaries      |
 | GPT-4     | relevant answers-shorter but to the point-and still accurate
-, understand questions both formally and informally
-, Better model in politely and professionally rejecting out-of-context questions of Allo Bank FAQ, Model More consistent in maintaining context boundaries | More expensive, Longer processing time, The answer feels more rigid because it is to the point                   |
+, understand questions both formally and informally, Better model in politely and professionally rejecting out-of-context questions of Allo Bank FAQ, Model More consistent in maintaining context boundaries | More expensive, Longer processing time, The answer feels more rigid because it is to the point                   |

 ---